 For fifteen years, Judge Giordano served as judge for many jury trials and non-jury trials, hearings and motions, and a wide range of disputes under Pennsylvania and Federal Law, including construction, commercial litigation, professional malpractice, CERCLA, Civil Rights, condemnations, labor and land use appeals, criminal, and domestic relations.

 Judge Giordano is Vice-Chair of the Orphans’ Court Procedural Rules Committee for the Supreme Court of Pennsylvania.
-He is a member of Board of Governors for Saint Thomas More Society and the Northampton County Bar Association Wills and Trusts Committee Lecturer.
-In 2005, he was the first judicial recipient to receive the Lehigh Valley Crime Victims Council
+He is a Diplomate Member for mediation for the Pennsylvania Chapter of the National Academy of Distinguished Neutrals.
+He is also a member of the Board of Governors for Saint Thomas More Society and the Northampton County Bar Association Wills and Trusts Committee Lecturer.
+In 2005, he was the first judicial recipient to receive the Lehigh Valley Crime Victims Council Award for Outstanding Commitment to Victim’s Rights.
+He was also a recipient of the Bethlehem Catholic High School Distinguished Graduate Award.

 Born in Brooklyn to Italian immigrant parents, Judge Giordano was the first to attend high school and is a graduate of Bethlehem Catholic High School.
 A proud Moravian College alumnus, he currently serves as an Adjunct Professor for Undergraduate classes.